Get courses worth Rs. 12,000 for FREE! 🔥 Only for selected students.

 GSTR-3B

-Before filing GSTR-3B, taxpayers must reconcile the sales and input tax credit details with GSTR-1 and GSTR-2B for each tax period.
+Before filing GSTR-3B, taxpayers should match their sales details and input tax credit details with GSTR-1 and GSTR-2B for each tax period.
 This reconciliation process is essential to identify any discrepancies in the data, as it could lead to GST notices in the future or even the suspension of GST registration.

-(b) Quarterly, on the 22nd of the month following the quarter for the ‘X’ category of States and on the 24th of the month following the quarter for the ‘Y’ category of States – This applies to taxpayers with an aggregate turnover equal to or below Rs.
-5 crores, who are eligible and remain opted into the QRMP scheme.
+(b) Filed every quarter by the 22nd or 24th of the month after the quarter ends, depending on the taxpayer’s state or Union Territory of registration.
+This applies to taxpayers with an aggregate turnover equal to or below Rs.
+5 crores, who are eligible and have opted for the QRMP scheme.

 GSTR-4

 GSTR-4 is the annual return previously filed by composition-taxable persons under GST.
-It had to be submitted by 30th April following the relevant financial year.
+It must be submitted by 30th June following the relevant financial year.
 GSTR-4 replaced the earlier GSTR-9A (annual return) starting from the financial year 2019-20.

 Before FY 2019-20, taxable composition persons must file GSTR-4 every quarter.
-However, from that financial year onwards, a simplified challan in the form of CMP-08, filed by the 18th of the month following each quarter, replaced the quarterly filing requirement.
+However, from that financial year onwards, the quarterly filing requirement was replaced by a simplified challan in the form of CMP-08, which must be filed by the 18th of the month following each quarter.

 GSTR-5

-GSTR-5 is the return that needs to be filed by non-resident foreign taxpayers who are registered under GST and engage in business transactions in India.
+GSTR-5 is a return that has to be filed by taxable persons who are non-residents registered under GST and carry out business activities in India.
 This return includes details of outward supplies, inward supplies, credit/debit notes, tax liability, and taxes paid.
 The filing deadline for GSTR-5 is the 20th of each month, and it is filed under the GSTIN (GST Identification Number) that the taxpayer has obtained in India.

 GSTR-5A

 GSTR-5A is a summary return that is submitted by providers of Online Information and Database Access or Retrieval (OIDAR) services.
 It is used to report their outward taxable supplies and the amount of tax payable under the Goods and Services Tax (GST) system.
-The due date for filing GSTR-5A is the 20th of every month.
+The 20th of every month is considered the due date for filing GSTR-5A.

 GSTR-6

 GSTR-6 is a monthly return that must be filed by an Input Service Distributor (ISD).
 This return includes details of the input tax credit received and distributed by the ISD.
 It also contains information about the documents allocated for the distribution of input credit and the distribution method.
-The due date for filing GSTR-6 is the 13th of every month.
+GSTR-6 must be filed by the 13th of each month.

 GSTR-7

 GSTR-7 is a monthly return filed by individuals or entities who must deduct Tax Deducted at Source (TDS) under GST.
 This return includes details of the TDS removed, the TDS liability payable and paid, and any TDS refund claimed.
-The due date for filing GSTR-7 is the 10th of every month.
+GSTR-7 has to be filed by the 10th of every month.

 GSTR-8

-GSTR-8 is a monthly return that e-commerce operators must file registered under GST and collect Tax Collected at Source (TCS).
-This return contains details of all collections made through the e-commerce platform and the TCS assembled on those supplies.
-The due date for filing GSTR-8 is the 10th of every month.
+GSTR-8 is a monthly return that e-commerce operators must file, register under GST, and collect Tax Collected at Source (TCS).
+This return includes details of all sales made through an e-commerce platform and the TCS collected on those transactions.
+GSTR-8 must be filed by the 10th of every month.

 GSTR-9

-GSTR-9 is the annual return that needs to be filed by taxpayers registered under GST.
+GSTR-9 is the annual return filed by regular taxpayers registered under GST.
+GSTR-9 is generally optional for taxpayers with aggregate turnover up to ₹2 crore and mandatory for taxpayers exceeding ₹2 crore, unless exempted through government notifications.
 It must be submitted by 31st December following the relevant financial year.
-This return consolidates the details of all outward supplies made, inward supplies received, and taxes paid under different tax heads (CGST, SGST, and IGST).
+This return brings together all details of outward supplies made, inward supplies received, and taxes paid under CGST, SGST, and IGST.
 It also includes a summary of supplies reported under each HSN code and the details of taxes payable and paid.

-GSTR-9 consolidates the monthly or quarterly returns (such as GSTR-1, GSTR-2A, and GSTR-3B) filed during the financial year.
+GSTR-9 consolidates details reported in returns such as GSTR-1 and GSTR-3B during the financial year.
 It applies to all taxpayers registered under GST except those who have opted for the composition scheme, casual taxable persons, input service distributors, non-resident taxable persons, and persons paying TDS under Section 51 of the CGST Act.

 GSTR-9A